Wissididom/Streamer.Bot-Actions/Minimod/README.md

 # Streamer.Bot-Actions - Minimod

 1. Download and Import [the Action](Minimod.sb)
-2. Connect the Action to a Command
+2. Make sure both the Trigger and Action are enabled.

 Below are the possible Sub-Commands for that Command (`<required parameter>`, `[<optional parameter>]`):
 * `!mod subscribers` - Enable Subscribers-Only-Mode